-With the Impedance Module for Maestro Pro, Maestro Edge, and Maestro Z, you can quickly and easily track cell proliferation, viability, morphology, immune cell-mediated killing, viral cytopathic effect, and more - label free and in real time in every well of a 96-well plate.
+With the Impedance Module for Maestro Pro, Maestro Edge, Maestro Z, and Maestro ZHT you can quickly and easily track cell proliferation, viability, morphology, immune cell-mediated killing, viral cytopathic effect, and more - label free and in real time in every well of a multiwell plate.

 Powerful data doesn’t have to mean complicated software.
 The Impedance Module includes AxIS Z software, providing a straightforward, simplified approach to the set-up, execution and analysis of impedance experiments.

 The Impedance Module with AxIS Z makes impedance-based assays easy.
 Take control of experimental settings, view real-time cellular profiles, extract straightforward endpoints, or perform in-depth analysis of cytolysis or barrier function with ease.

 Assay setup is a breeze with automatic acquisition and pre-configured settings for analysis while allowing fast access to advanced settings as experimental needs require.

 Easily referenced color-coded plate map provides all the information about your experiment in real time and tracks control types for analysis automation.

 Continuous impedance data is displayed for each treatment group across the plate in real time.
 Drag the cursor to see a comparison across treatment groups at any time, along with a plate-wide impedance map which gives a broader comparison of effects across the plate.
 Add time-stamped notes to indicate important events, such as dosing, and later for normalization or correction with a single click.

 Monitor your active experiments from outside the lab with the new Maestro Z App.
 Use the app to check in on your cells and experiment to ensure everything is running smoothly while you are away.